This first article appears in the

 special, unique, quiet, restful, and where stillness resides.

-The practitioner will ask questions to try and understand what
+The practitioner will ask questions to support what health or

-health or healing concerns the client has.
-This is a critical
+healing concerns the client has.
+This is a critical part of

-part of the healing process because craniosacral therapy
+the healing process because craniosacral therapy offers many

-offers many techniques that can be directly customized to the
+techniques that can be directly customized to the client’s

-client’s needs.
-By having a conversation first, the
+needs.
+By having a conversation first, the client and

-client and practitioner work together to find the best option
+practitioner work together to find the best option for

 Next, the client lies on a traditional massage